svallejovera/Text-Analysis-Workshop-U-Houston/README.md

 As we get closer to the workshop, I will upload the dataset we will be using for the workshop.
 I will upload both the code I will use to create the dataset (in case you are interested in practicing your web scrapping) and the dataset itself (if you do not care about web scrapping).
 I will also make available all the code we will use in the workshop.

-> :warning: If you use the quanteda package in your reserach, please cite: Benoit, Kenneth, Kohei Watanabe, Haiyan Wang, Paul Nulty, Adam Obeng, Stefan Müller, and Akitaka Matsuo.
+> :warning: If you use the quanteda package in your research, please cite:
+> Benoit, Kenneth, Kohei Watanabe, Haiyan Wang, Paul Nulty, Adam Obeng, Stefan Müller, and Akitaka Matsuo.
 2018 “quanteda: An R package for the quantitative analysis of textual data.”
 Journal of Open Source Software 3(30), 774. https://doi.org/10.21105/joss.00774.

+[^1]: Word clouds are silly.